FengZhang-git/EJSC/README.md

 # README

-Code for

-Liu, H., Zhang, F., Zhang, X.T., Zhao, S.Y., & Zhang, X.C.(2021, November).
-An Explicit-Joint and Supervised-Contrastive Learning Framework for Few-Shot Intent Classification and Slot Filling.
-In Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP) (long paper), November 2021.
+An Explicit-Joint and Supervised-Contrastive Learning Framework for Few-Shot Intent Classification and Slot Filling
+Han Liu, Feng Zhang, Xiaotong Zhang*, Siyang Zhao, Xianchao Zhang
+To Appear in Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (**EMNLP**) (long paper), November 2021

 ## Platform